writetome51/object-in-browser-storage/README.md

 # ObjectInBrowserStorage

 An abstract TypeScript/JavaScript class representing an object or array
 stored in the browser's `localStorage` or `sessionStorage`.
-The choice
+The choice of
-of `localStorage` or `sessionStorage` must be decided by a subclass using
+`localStorage` or `sessionStorage` must be decided by a subclass using
-`this._storageType`.
-The item in storage is identified by a unique string
+the `storageType` argument in the constructor.
+The item in storage is
-`this.key`.
+identified by a unique string `this.key`.

 Note: this only works when run in a browser environment.